HanabiOno/Nand2Tetris/README.md

 ####The assembler will be built in two stages:
 #####1. write a basic assembler designed to translate assembly programs that contain no symbols.
 - helper functions
-  - cleaner: All comments, "//", white spaces and white lined will be removed to clean up the code.
+  - **cleaner**: All comments, "//", white spaces and white lined will be removed to clean up the code.
 Also, every line of code will be out in a list.
-  - Acommand: A-command converted to binary code.
+  - **Acommand**: A-command converted to binary code.
 A-command consists out of 0[ValueInBinary].
-  - Ccommand: This function uses dest, comp, jump to turn the C-command into binary code.
+  - **Ccommand**: This function uses dest, comp, jump to turn the C-command into binary code.
     C-command consists out of 111[dest][comp][jump]
     dest = comp;jump
-  - commandType: Returns type of current command
+  - **commandType**: Returns type of current command
-  - parser: The final parser that turns the assembly into binary code
+  - **parser**: The final parser that turns the assembly into binary code
 - dictionaries to look up binary translation for C-command
   - dest
   - comp